deta/cloud-docs/docs/Lib.md

 ### Put Many

-The `put_many / putMany` method inserts up to 25 items into a Base at once on a single call.
+The Put Many method inserts up to 25 items into a Base at once on a single call.

 <Tabs